 - More than 144 countries are listed as birthplaces for current JCPS students, and 138 languages are spoken by JCPS students.

-- More than 12,000 special education students attend JCPS.
+- 12,655 special education students attend JCPS.

 - 66 percent of JCPS students qualify for free or reduced-price meals.

 - 4,915 students in JCPS are believed to be experiencing homelessness or an unstable living environment.

 - It is one of the top 30 largest districts in the country and the largest district in Kentucky.